geoand/centos-ansible-ocp/ANSIBLE-OPENSHIFT.md

-# Installation of OpenShift Cluster using Ansaible Playbooks
+# Installation of OpenShift Cluster using Ansible Playbooks

 - Secure copy your public key to the vm
 ```bash